lukacsg/openlostcat/devdoc/README.md

 ### Quantifier Wrapping

 The above general scheme applies wherever an explicit quantification is used and the structure of the expression is clear in terms of no operator having operands of different levels.
-To make the syntax simpler for usual, common-sense cases, quantifiers are generated implicitly wherever they are needed, based on the following rules:
+To make the syntax simpler for usual, common-sense cases, quantifiers are generated implicitly wherever they are needed, based on the quantifier wrapping rules described in the user documentation.

-If a set(filter)-level operator(subexpression) becomes a top-level operator(subexpression) for a category, or becomes an operand of a multi-ary operator having bool-level operands, the filter-level operator will be wrapped into a bool operator(subexpression) by a quantifier.

-Each set(filter)-level operator type has its default wrapper quantifier for the cases wherever a category(bool)-level operator(subexpression) is expected and it must be converted (leveled-up) to it:
-* wrapper quantifier of an atomic or const filter will default to ANY
-* wrapper quantifier of implication will default to ALL
-* wrapper quantifier of a 'not' or #ref is inherited from its subexpression
-* wrapper quantifier of 'and' will default to ALL if each subexpression defaults to ALL, otherwise it will default to ANY
-* wrapper quantifier of 'or' will default to ALL if at least one subexpression defaults to ALL, otherwise it will default to ANY.

 ### Operator Simplification